goutham-epfl/website/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate at <span style="color:blue">École Polytechnique Fédérale de Lausanne </span>  and the <span style="color:blue"> Swiss Finance Institute </span>.
 I am currently visiting The Bendheim Center for Finance, <span style="color:blue"> Princeton University </span>as research collaborator.
-My research interests are Macro-finance, Machine Learning, and Banking.
+My research interests are Macro-finance, Machine Learning, and Asset Pricing.
 I received the **2021 CESifo Distinguished Affiliate** award, and was a runner-up for the **ESRB Ieke van den Burg Prize 2021**.

 > I will be on the academic job market during the 2022-2023 academic year.
 You can find my Curriculum Vitae [here](https://goutham-epfl.github.io/website/files/CV.pdf).